je3pp/advanced-cert-seminar/README.md

 # Ask the Expert - Advanced Certification Seminar Examples

-Unzip the data into a location that allows READ/WRITE access, then in the [cre8data.sas](./cre8data.sas) file, modify the %LET statement to reference that location.
+Clone this repository to a local path, then in the [cre8data.sas](./cre8data.sas) file, modify the %LET statement to reference that location.

 Copyright (c) 2020 SAS Institute Inc.
 <br>Cary, N.C.
 USA 27513-8000